isomerpages/ema-pl/_events/segc-youth/winners.md

 ![Singapore Energy Grand Challenge (Youth) 2022](/images/events/segc/EMA-SingaporeEnergyGrandChallenge-Banner2022.png) The third edition of SEGC (Youth) aims to engage youth on sustainability issues and co-create innovative energy ideas based on the theme “As Singapore transitions towards a carbon-free energy future, how can we reduce our carbon footprint by leveraging the four switches and managing energy demand to achieve a more sustainable Singapore by 2050?”.
 EMA partnered with Keppel Infrastructure, Schneider Electric and Sembcorp industries and presented a new category for Institute of Higher Learning (IHL).
 Students were challenged to come up with sustainable solutions that addressed real-world challenges faced by energy companies today.

-Over 114 teams across 36 schools took part across the three categories of Junior, Senior and IHL.
+Over 114 teams across 36 schools took part across the three categories of Junior, Senior and IHL..

 ### Junior Category
 <div style="text-align: left;">